- Arizona State University - Tempe, AZ Campus

 Arizona State University

-The School of Life Sciences (SOLS) invites applications for a full-time, benefits-eligible instructor position with an anticipated start date August 2021.
-Subsequent academic year renewals (August 16 to May 15) are contingent upon satisfactory performance, availability of resources, and the needs of the unit.
+The School of Life Sciences (SOLS) and Barrett, The Honors College (BHC) at Arizona State University (ASU) invite applications for a full-time, benefits-eligible Instructor position with an anticipated start date of August, 2021.
+Subsequent academic year renewals (Aug.
+16 to May 15) are contingent upon performance, availability of resources, and the needs of the units.

-We seek an individual who is dedicated to excellence in teaching; is invested in developing inclusive curricula and teaching approaches to support the success of our diverse students, many of whom are underrepresented in STEM disciplines; and is excited to collaborate with faculty members who are engaged in research and education in evolution, ecology, conservation, biodiversity (including systematics, phylogeny, and natural history), and behavior of organisms.
+We seek an individual who is dedicated to excellence in teaching; is invested in developing inclusive curricula and teaching approaches to support the success of our diverse students, many of whom belong to underrepresented demographics in STEM disciplines; and is excited to collaborate with faculty members who are engaged in research and education in the various fields of the Life Sciences.

-• Substantial intellectual engagement with issues in evolution
+• Substantial intellectual engagement with issues in biology and STEM education

-• Two years of post-secondary teaching experience, including experience teaching courses in evolutionary biology
+• Two years of post-secondary teaching experience in biology (or closely related field).

-• A commitment to innovation and excellence in teaching that promotes mastery of topics and concepts in evolutionary biological as well as higher-order thinking (e.g., use of evidence-based teaching methods, use of technology to engage students and assess learning in large courses, teaching awards)
+• A record of using evidence-based methods of teaching that promote mastery of biological concepts and higher-order thinking (e.g. inclusive pedagogy methods, use of technology to engage students and assess learning in large courses, teaching awards)

-• Experience teaching and developing asynchronous online courses
+• Experience teaching honors courses and/or advanced students

-• Demonstrated commitment to serving and understanding the particular needs of online students
+• Experience teaching online, with demonstrated commitment to serving and understanding the particular needs of online students

 • Demonstrated success meeting the needs of underrepresented student populations or reaching out to diverse communities

-• Participation in the higher education community and professional development activities (e.g., authoring educational and scientific publications, work with local communities, presenting at conferences, attending workshops, etc.)
+• Participation in the higher education community and professional development activities (e.g. authoring educational and scientific publications, professional outreach activities, attending and presenting at conferences and workshops, etc.)

 To apply, click HERE to electronically submit required application materials.
-Materials shall include, (1) a cover letter, (2) a comprehensive curriculum vitae, (3) a teaching statement that incorporates specific examples of ways you aspire to inclusive excellence and innovation (e.g. successes with creative instructional techniques or approaches; engagement with students or groups who are underrepresented in the field of evolutionary and organismal biology; engagement in professional development activities and how they have changed your teaching practices and outcomes), (4) additional evidence of teaching excellence (e.g., learning objectives, sample lessons/videos, summative assessments, sample syllabi, curriculum, etc.), (5) a statement addressing how your contributions to diversity and inclusion will advance ASU’s commitment to inclusive excellence, (6) name and contact info (including email address) for 3 references who may be contacted at a later stage of consideration.
+Materials shall include, (1) a cover letter, (2) a comprehensive curriculum vitae, (3) a teaching statement that incorporates specific examples of ways you aspire to inclusive excellence and innovation (e.g. successes with creative instructional techniques or approaches; engagement with students or groups who are underrepresented in the biological sciences; engagement in professional development activities and how they have changed your teaching practices and outcomes), (4) a statement addressing how your contributions to diversity and inclusion will advance ASU’s commitment to inclusive excellence, (5) name and contact information (email address and phone number) for 3 references who may be contacted at a later stage of consideration.
 All applications must be submitted electronically.

 By policy, the successful candidate must be eligible to work in the United States by time of hire.